lucia-auth/lucia/docs/pages/tutorials/username-and-password/nextjs-pages.md

 ## Validate requests

 Create `validateRequest()`.
-This will check for the session cookie, validates it, and sets a new cookie if necessary.
+This will check for the session cookie, validate it, and set a new cookie if necessary.
 To learn more, see the [Validating requests](/basics/validate-session-cookies/nextjs-pages) page.

 CSRF protection should be implemented and you should already have a middleware for it.